-BIB3510 Gospels
+Gospels BIB3510

 An inductive study of the Gospels in their literary, canonical, and historical context.
 May cover all of the Gospels or focus on specific books in this corpus.
+Repeatable with different emphases.

 BIB3520 Acts

 An inductive study of the book of Acts in its literary, canonical, and historical context.